akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “We’ll rest a moment,” she whispered.
 “Then home.”

 She worked a pebble out of her shoe, retied the laces, and sat a little longer than she meant to, resting her aching feet, watching the sun slant through the oaks.
-The air was cool, the road empty, apart from an old woman carrying a bundle of sticks on her back.
+The air was cool, the road empty, apart from an old woman carrying a big bundle of sticks on her back.
 Beatrice was beginning to feel safe.

 Then came the rhythmic clump-clump of a bullock team, the cart behind them groaning with every turn of a dry, wooden wheel.